 The tea flower which can be found in pu-erh or black tea looks bit different ( since it has gone trough some processing ) than the pressed one on the picture .
 We will update the image of once we come across of it again.

 Rubbish can be found in tea as well , especially in older pressed pu-erh tea from years around 2007.
 From sunflower seed shell , pieces of other plants to small rocks , pieces of glass or even old man’s tooth.
-Yep , that how harsh can get with pressed pu-erh teas.
-Although that’s all unwanted rubbish lowering the tea grade ( although not a taste ) , in older teas it’s not causing devaluation / decreasing price.
+Yep , that how harsh it can get with pressed pu-erh teas.
+Although that’s all unwanted rubbish lowering the tea grade ( although not a taste ) , in older teas it’s not causing devaluation / decreasing much price since the value is appreciated due to the different factors.

 Quality of Processing